Business Buying Process: Where to begin

 So I think really understanding yourself is paramount.
 To me that comes down to three things I mentioned earlier.
 Knowing your strengths.
 What are your interests?
 And, what’s your aspiration?

-Define your mandate for buying a business
+Define your personal mandate to begin buying a business

 So ultimately, this comes down to, starting with yourself and an understanding your motivation.